Reverse Mortgage FAQs

 Is it similar to a home equity loan?

-• Anyone can apply for a home equity loan.
-A homeowner must be at least 62 to apply for a reverse mortgage.
+- Any homeowner can apply for a home equity loan.
+A homeowner must be at least 62 years old to apply for a reverse mortgage loan.

-• A home equity loan must be repaid over 5 or 10 years.
-A reverse mortgage is generally not repaid until the homeowner passes away or permanently moves out for 12 months.
+- A home equity loan typically must be repaid over 5 or 10 years.
+A reverse mortgage loan is generally not repaid until the homeowner passes away or permanently moves out of the home for 12 consecutive months.